Burned (Justified): Plot

 Raylan (Timothy Olyphant) shares his concerns to Rachel (Erica Tazel), Art (Nick Searcy) and Vasquez (Rick Gomez) that Ava (Joelle Carter) may have blown her cover.
 They consider having another informant close to Boyd (Walton Goggins).
 So Raylan and Art visit Duffy (Jere Burns), with Art revealing that Simon Poole's documents revealed that Duffy was the snitch that led to Grady Hale's arrest.
 Fearing he will be killed if he is "burned", Duffy accepts to cooperate with them against Boyd.

 Seabass (Scott Grimes) confronts Avery (Sam Elliott) and Katherine (Mary Steenburgen) at their room, demanding a larger sum of money for having betrayed Walker.
 Katherine offers to give him a diamond bracelet from her pursue but she actually uses the opportunity to use a gun from the purse, killing Seabass.
 Ava and Boyd discuss what she told to Raylan the previous night when Duffy enters, telling them that Avery is moving the money during a party at the Pizza Portal that evening, provoking him to move up his timetable and suspecting Raylan is involved.

 Loretta (Kaitlyn Dever) arrives at her house and finds a headless rattlesnake.
 Suddenly, a man named Boon (Jonathan Tucker) shows up unannounced and threatens her but leaves without hurting her.
-Loretta later visits Boyd, suggesting a partnership with her land and knowhow matched with his muscle and distribution.
+Loretta later visits Boyd, suggesting a partnership with her land and know-how matched with his muscle and distribution.
 Having his sights on Avery's money, Boyd gives his blessing to Loretta's purchase of the farms he's threatened against selling, and for men to protect her for fair wages.

 At the Pizza Portal's party, Raylan talks with Loretta, offering her ownership of Arlo's property, which she accepts.
 Boon joins them in their talk, revealing that he works for Avery and Raylan is disgusted by his personality.
 Boyd and Ava also show up at the party, despite Avery's previous threat that he would kill them if he ever saw them there.
 Avery reveals his plan to generously purchase lands and lift up the economy.
 Boyd questions his motivations and how much money will stay in Harlan, and Loretta names those who have died after refusing Avery's offers.
 Loretta puts forward her offer to the landowners: to buy them out for cash but keep them in their homes, hire locals for security and farm hands and keep the profits in the county, and names Boyd as her partner.
 Raylan confronts Loretta about associating herself with Boyd and pulls out his offer as he can't be associated with him.